d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 The objective of backpropagation is to calculate the gradients $\partial J/\partial \mathbf{W}^{(1)}$ and $\partial J/\partial \mathbf{W}^{(2)}$.
-To accompish this, we will apply the chain rule and calculate, in turn, the gradient of each intermediate variable and parameter.
+To accomplish this, we will apply the chain rule and calculate, in turn, the gradient of each intermediate variable and parameter.
 The order of calculations are reversed